JatinK3/PDFtoExcel_Extractor/readme.md

 You can get a free API key from:
 🔗 https://aistudio.google.com/

 📁 Project Structure

-📂 YourProject/
+ PDFtoExcel_Extractor/
  ├── main.py
  ├── Data Input.pdf
+ ├── Output.xlsx
  ├── .env
  ├── README.md
  └── requirements.txt

 ▶️ How to Run
+There are two ways you can run this program:

 1.
-Default (uses Data Input.pdf and outputs Output.xlsx) python main.py
+Default (Uses input ( Data Input.pdf ) and outputs ( Output.xlsx ) )
+python main.py

 2.